 - Parents will be given a password (Trinity school code 900041) that will allow you to return to your application later before submitting the application.

 - Families are required to submit copies of their 2017-1040 tax forms, 2016-W2 forms, 2017-1099 forms (if applicable) directly to the School.

 In order for the Tuition Assistance committee to process all tuition assistance applications in a timely and equitable manner, we ask that you send us the information requested.
-We cannot guarantee the availability of funds to families if tuition assistance forms are submitted later than the deadline.
+We cannot guarantee the availability of funds to families if tuition assistance forms are submitted later than the deadlines set each school year.
 Incomplete tuition assistance applications will be placed on a tuition assistance wait list and will be processed as funds remaining in the tuition assistance budget permit.